 4. San Vicente to El Nido

-There are only a couple of companies that connect San Vicente Poblacion (the town proper) to El Nido by minivan, and the daily rides are a couple.
+Only a couple of companies connect San Vicente Poblacion (the town proper) to El Nido by minivan, and the daily rides are a couple.
 You can go to the San Vicente Poblacion pier, near the public market, where you will find a travel agency (the San Vicente tour and travel) where you can book the minivan ride to El Nido or other destinations.
-You can also ask at the reception of your accommodation or book directly on the website of the Deskubre Palawan company.
-The two rides leave around 7.30 am and the trip takes around 4 hours.
+You can also ask at the reception of your accommodation or book directly on the Deskubre Palawan company’s website.
+The two rides leave around 7.30 am, and the trip takes around 4 hours.
 The minivan also stops in Tay Tay.
 The cost is about 700 PHP.

 WHERE TO SLEEP IN EL NIDO

 The base for all the activities to explore El Nido is the two small peninsulas that jut out into Bacuit Bay on the west side of the municipality.
 This area is divided into 4 villages (called barangay in Philippino): Buena Suerte, Maligaya, Corong-Corong, and Masagana.
 We slept in Buena Suerte at the Aqua Travel Lodge Hotel, an excellent accommodation located along the “walking street” and close to the pier.
 If you prefer sleeping away from the crowd, a good choice is Lio Beach or Nacpan beach.

 There are restaurants and take away everywhere, especially along Serena street (and its alleys), known as the “walking street” since in the evening becomes pedestrian.
 The food is good, especially the seafood and fish, but most of them are overpriced, charging 350-450 pesos for a meal.